Xenovortex/infrastructure/geocoder/README.md

-#Setting up elastic search
+# Setting up elastic search

-##Initial Server Setup
+## Initial Server Setup
-###Allowing Internet Connection
+### Allowing Internet Connection

 On new server instances from HeiCloud, you need to enable external internet connection.
-For that add the following lines to the config file found at ´/etc/network/interfaces.d/50-cloud-init.cfg´
+For that add the following lines to the config file found at /etc/network/interfaces.d/50-cloud-init.cfg
-´´´

 	dns-nameservers 8.8.8.8 8.8.4.4
 	dns-search google.com
-´´´

 after checging you need to restart the network interface, either via a reboot or using the command

 	sudo ifdown ens3 && sudo ifup ens3